casper-network/docs-archive/dapp-dev-guide/upgrade-tutorial.rst

 This tutorial shows you how to upgrade smart contracts.

-A great feature that smart contracts have is that, when a bug is found in the source code we can fix
-the bug and upgrade the running smart contract.

-Using the smartcontract libraries, it's pretty simple to upgrade a contract.
+Casper contracts are upgradeable, making it easy for contract authors for add features and fix bugs in smart contracts.

-All we need to deploy a new version of our contract and overwrite our old functions with
+The process of upgrading a smart contract is simple.
+All that needs to be done is to deploy a new version of the contract and overwrite the old functions with new ones.
-new functions.

 Upgrade
 ------------

-In order to upgrade a smart contract we need two things:
-first we need the contract to allow itself to be upgraded.
-This is done by implementing an upgrade function to the smart contract.
-If an upgrade function is not added, then the
-contract stays immutable and we're not able to
-change or modify it further down the road.
+Upgrading smart contracts require 2 pieces:

+1. An upgrade function needs to be present in the contract when the contract is *first deployed*.
+Without this, the contract is immutable, and cannot be changed in the future.

 Lets start by creating a function our contract can use to upgrade itself with: